hummingbot/hummingbot-site/docs/blog/posts/using-vega-protocol-with-hummingbot/index.md

 [![image](image1.png)](image1.png)

-Once this is done, click on "Connect" again or if you still have the popup open then select "Connect via Metamask Snap" one more time.
+Once this is done, click on "Connect" again or if you still have the previous popup open then select "Connect via Metamask Snap" one more time.
 You should get a prompt on the screen and click "I Agree" to continue

 [![image](image3.png)](image3.png)